 website has an entire section dedicated to STEM lesson plans

-that might help kick-start your curriculum.
+that can help kick-start your curriculum and foster an early interest in STEM.
 For example:

 In addition to elementary resources, the PBS website also features STEM activities for sixth- through 12th-grade students:

-Students of all ages will enjoy watching the PBS TV show NOVA scienceNow, and the new website NOVA Education features a blog and other resources that can help educators tie videos into their lessons.
+- Students of all ages will enjoy watching the PBS TV show NOVA scienceNow, and NOVA Education features resources that can help educators tie videos into their lessons.

 Encourage high school students interested in engineering degrees to explore the Engineer Your Path